Real estate leads paid at closing maybe the only thing that comes close to free real estate leads.

 - Referral fees can be pretty high, and depending on your sales and follow-up skills, it might be a better bet to pay for leads upfront with other providers.

-Because if you know how good you are when it comes to your sales and follow-up skills you might also want to choose a provider that doesn’t have too many strings attached and wouldn’t charge a referral fee too far into the future from the date of the first referral sent to you.
+In that case, you might also want to choose a provider that doesn’t have too many strings attached and wouldn’t charge a referral fee too far into the future from the date of the first referral sent to you.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.